How to Attract Readers and Make Money Writing Online

-Your article has to actually say something of value, provide information and be entertaining.
+Your article has to actually say something of value, provide information and be interesting or entertaining.

-- a) You should know your subject matter inside and out.
+- a) You should know your topic inside and out.

 - b) Generally, the more in-depth information you can provide, supported with links and photographs, the more likely you'll hold your reader's attention and create a following.